DY Pegasi: An SX Phoenicis Star in a Binary System with an Evolved Companion: Acknowledgments

 \section{Acknowledgments}

 We acknowledge with thanks the variable star observations from the AAVSO International Database contributed by observers worldwide and used in this research.
-This research was supported by the Special Funds for Theoretical Physics in National Natural Science Foundation of China (NSFC) (No. 11947125) and the Applied Basic Research Programs of Natural Science Foundation of Shanxi Province (No. 201901D111043).
+This research was supported by Scientific and Technological Innovation Programs of Higher Education Institutions in Shanxi (STIP; No. 2020L0528), the Special Funds for Theoretical Physics in National Natural Science Foundation of China (NSFC; No. 11947125), and the Applied Basic Research Programs of Natural Science Foundation of Shanxi Province (No. 201901D111043).

 \facility{AAVSO} \software{{\tt emcee} \citep{emcee}, {Period04} \citep{Lenz2005}, {MESA} \citep{Paxton2011,Paxton2013,Paxton2015,Paxton2018,Paxton2019}, {GYRE} \citep{Townsend2013}}

 \restartappendixnumbering